 Since our founding in 1966, diversity, inclusion, equity and access have been critical elements of Urban School’s mission and core values as we seek to create a community that reflects our city, state and our future world.
-We believe the best education occurs in a school made up of students, faculty/staff and families drawn from many different socioeconomic backgrounds, cultures, races, religions and sexual orientations.
+We believe the best education occurs in a school made up of students, faculty/staff and families drawn from many different socioeconomic backgrounds, cultures, races, religions, sexual orientations, gender identities and gender expressions.
 The school has a larger public purpose to educate students who have been historically under-represented in independent schools.

 Urban's Equity and Inclusion Program is anchored by four required courses taught in the Service Learning Department, which allow students to learn about their own personal identities, heritage and family narrative, as well as social systems of power and relationships between the individual and society.
 Each student is offered the opportunity to engage in optional programming that engages them further in developing their sense of connection to the world around them.
 Students are offered a range of affinity groups to help them during their time at Urban, and each group is run by elected and/or trained student leaders and faculty mentors.
 We also have an active parent/guardian organization, P-IDEAS, that meets monthly.